jemmy512/book-notes/linux/linux-mem.md

         wake_all_kswapds(order, gfp_mask, ac);

     /* "Process Flag: Memory Allocation" and signals that this task is special
-     * when it comes to memory allocation—it’s allowed to bypass normal restrictions
+     * when it comes to memory allocation-it’s allowed to bypass normal restrictions
      * and tap into reserved memory pools. */ reserve_flags = __gfp_pfmemalloc_flags(gfp_mask) {
         if (unlikely(gfp_mask & __GFP_NOMEMALLOC))